pforman/awstoken/README.md

 There are probably many like this, but this one is what I use.

-*You'll need to set your own account id in the script.*
+*You'll need to set your own account id in the script or set an environment variable.*

-That could be extracted as an environment variable, but mine doesn't change, so I set it in the script.
-It's at the top.
 The account ID is necessary for the STS call, because it uses an ARN (Amazon Resource Name) to identify the user.
+If you only use one account, it can be set in the script, but exporting the AWS_TOKEN_ACCOUNT variable is best.
+A default value is set in the script, which *will* trigger a warning if used.

 ## Usage
 ```